userexperior-technologies/integration-guide/docs/flutter.md

     UserExperior.setUserIdentifier("pass-your-user-id-here");
    ```

 ### 2. Add Events/ Messages/ Tags

-   UserExperior SDK lets you track user events, app responses/messages of your app, and tag sessions based on some conditions using a very powerful API called setCustomTag.
+   UserExperior SDK lets you track user events, app responses/messages of your app and tag sessions based on some conditions using a very powerful API called setCustomTag.

    ```
     void setCustomTag(String customTag, String customType)